busraileri/meme-generator/README.md

 # Meme Generator

-This project is a React-based web application that allows users to generate and customize meme images.
-The application fetches meme templates from an external API, enables users to add text to the images, and provides an option to save and download the customized memes.

 ## Features
 - **Random Meme Selection**: Fetch and display a random meme image from a predefined list.
 - **Text Customization**: Add and style top and bottom text on the meme.